Good times in good company

 “Let’s play, shall we?”

-Even though your body yearns for rest, you decide to stay and enjoy the company of these good people you were fortunate to meet today.
+Even though your body yearns for rest, you decide to stay and enjoy the company of these good people who you were fortunate to meet today.

 I hope you are all able to enjoy some of these simple, yet essential things in the days ahead: good food, good company and good times.
 In our house, we make it a point to take nothing for granted and we make sure to take the time to enjoy each other’s company.